Maybe 'I Do': Modern Marriage and the Pursuit of Happiness

 Kevin Andrews highlights those factors which social scientists from all over the world believe benefit or detract from marital success, and examines the ways in which individuals, communities and governments can help to create more successful marital unions.

-Kevin Andrews has been a member of the Australian Parliament since 1991.
-He has served as an Australian Cabinet Minister, chairman of the Opposition PartiesÔÇÖ Policy Committee, and chairman of the Parliamentary Committee that produced the report, To have and to hold ÔÇô strategies to strengthen marriage and relationships.
-He currently serves as the Shadow Minister for Families, Housing and Human Services.
+Kevin Andrews is a former Australian politician and member of the Liberal Party of Australia.
+He was the Member of House of Representatives for the seat of Menzies from a by-election in 1991 until the 2022 Australian federal election.
 He regularly writes in the media, publishes a policy magazine, and has spoken at a series of international conferences.
 Kevin is married to Margaret, and they have five children.
 Together with a group of other couples, they founded the Marriage Education Programme in 1980.
 The Programme has provided pre and post marriage courses for more than 20,000 people.

-ÔÇ£Kevin Andrews has performed a real service with this engagingly written, data-packed analysis of how changes in marriage and family behavior are affecting children and societyÔÇÖs future.
-The sobering picture he paints is relieved by the authorÔÇÖs determination to show that cultural trends can and must be shifted in a more positive direction.ÔÇØ
+"Kevin Andrews has performed a real service with this engagingly written, data-packed analysis of how changes in marriage and family behavior are affecting children and society's future.
+The sobering picture he paints is relieved by the author's determination to show that cultural trends can and must be shifted in a more positive direction."

-Mary Ann Glendon is the Learned Hand Professor of Law at Harvard University.ÔÇÖ
+Mary Ann Glendon is the Learned Hand Professor of Law at Harvard University.

 Bill Coffin, Special Assistant for Marriage Education, Administration for Children and Families, US.
 Department of Health and Human Services (2002-2010)

-ÔÇ£This is a reasoned and thoroughly documented call to take the future of marriage as seriously as we take the future of the economy, education, and health care.
-I have never seen the case made better for marriage as a public good worth preserving and promoting, and not just a personal life style. ÔÇÿMaybe I DoÔÇÖ also has a human touch, reflecting the author's many years as an educator of young couples.
-It's a terrific contribution from a national leader.ÔÇØ
+"This is a reasoned and thoroughly documented call to take the future of marriage as seriously as we take the future of the economy, education, and health care.
+I have never seen the case made better for marriage as a public good worth preserving and promoting, and not just a personal life style.
+Maybe I Do also has a human touch, reflecting the author's many years as an educator of young couples.
+It's a terrific contribution from a national leader."

 - William J. Doherty, Ph.D., is professor of Family Social Science, University of Minnesota, and director of the Minnesota Couples on the Brink Project. .